SteadyJapanese/SteadyResources/test.md

 - [**database of compound japanese verbs**](https://db4.ninjal.ac.jp/vvlexicon/db/): A database of compound Japanese verbs, has defintions of tons of words, ones that I couldnt find in regular dictionaries in english and in japanese
 - [**play japanese when silence**](https://www.youtube.com/watch?v=BUyzpLihfzE): Script to play sound when there is silence
 - [**edewakaru**](http://www.edewakaru.com/):pretty cool site that explains grammar concepts, vocabs and expressions with comics and example sentences (it's all in Japanese, I'm not sure if it's meant for kids or foreigners, most likely foreigners cause some of the stuff they explain should be obvious to natives, even children).
+- [**Free download JP games**](https://www.freem.ne.jp/win/ranking/download/weekly): A page of free download Japanese games sorted weekly.
+- [**Voracious**](https://voracious.app/): Media player that has built in lookup if subtitle highlighted and an option to import to anki.

 ## NSFW
 - [**Some eroges**](http://dou.erokuni.net/)